EPS FOUNDATION 80mm (1 BOARD) 0.038W

 How Atlas Fundament 80 mm Performs in UK Weather — Moisture, Frost, Wind Loads

 The closed-cell structure keeps long-term water absorption at near-zero, so freeze-thaw cycling across a typical UK winter does not progressively reduce R-value the way it can on open-cell boards exposed to ground moisture.
-At 2 m below grade, the 80 mm board holds its thermal performance through saturation, drying, and re-saturation cycles for decades — the thermal envelope around the foundation stays continuous regardless of season.
+At 2 m below grade, the 80 mm board holds its thermal performance through saturation, drying, and re-saturation cycles for decades, so the thermal envelope around the foundation stays continuous regardless of season.

 Wind-load exposure is a meaningful factor above grade at this thickness.
-The 80 mm face area catches uplift on exposed plinth runs more readily than 30 mm or 50 mm boards do, and on tall facades or coastal sites the mechanical fixing pattern should be set to the project-specific fixing layout rather than a generic 6 plugs per m² — typical layouts run 8 plugs per m² on exposed corners and edges.
+The 80 mm face area catches uplift on exposed plinth runs more readily than 30 mm or 50 mm boards do, and on tall facades or coastal sites the mechanical fixing pattern should be set to the project-specific fixing layout rather than a generic figure, with typical layouts running 8 plugs per m² on exposed corners and edges.

 Handling & Storage on Site

-• Keep dry and shaded: Stack boards flat on a clean, level surface.
-Cover with sheeting if outdoor storage exceeds a few weeks — prolonged UV softens the closed-cell surface.
+• Keep dry and shaded: Stack boards flat on a clean, level surface and cover with sheeting if outdoor storage exceeds a few weeks, since prolonged UV softens the closed-cell surface.

-• Score, don't snap: Cut with a fine-tooth saw or sharp blade rather than snapping the rebated edge.
-A clean cut keeps the bonding face true and protects the closed-cell surface.
+• Score, don't snap: Cut with a fine-tooth saw or sharp blade rather than snapping the rebated edge, keeping the bonding face true and the surface intact.

-• Brush the rebate before adhesive: Dust on the lap joint breaks the foam adhesive seal; a quick brush gives a full-face bond.
+• Brush the rebate before adhesive: Dust on the lap joint breaks the foam adhesive seal, so a quick brush gives a full-face bond.

-• Plan deliveries against pour schedule: The 80 mm board is the volume-runner of the range, so foundation-wrap orders typically arrive on full pallets.
-Stage delivery to match the bonding sequence so boards do not sit exposed on site longer than necessary.
+• Plan deliveries against pour schedule: The 80 mm board is the volume-runner of the range, so stage delivery to match the bonding sequence and keep boards from sitting exposed on site longer than necessary.

 Certifications & Compliance — Atlas Fundament 80 mm